stackforge/fuel-docs/userdocs/fuel-install-guide/bootstrap/bootstrap_inject_driver.rst

       $ ssh 10.109.0.3 reboot

 #.
-Check that the driver has been installed succesfully:
+Check that the driver has been installed successfully:

    #.
 View the information about the installed packages: